fresqueduclimat/polyglot/README.md

 If you encounter any issues or have suggestions for improvement, please open an issue in the repository.
 We appreciate your feedback and will respond promptly.

+## Adding a New Document

+To add a new document to the project, follow these steps:

+1. **Get the New Document ID**:
+    - In Tolgee, find the new document ID.
+(24 in this example: `https://translate.climatefresk.org/projects/24`).

+2. **Create a REST API Key**:
+    - In Tolgee, create a REST API key specifically for the new document.

+3. **Update the Environment Variables**:
+    - In your local environment `.env` file, add the new document API key.
+    - For staging and production environments, add the new document API key as environment variables.
+This is managed using **Terraform** (DevOps).

+4. **Add Document Templates**:
+    - Add the empty PDF document template and the corresponding configuration JSON file to the `resources/templates` folder in the project.

+5. **Update Document Settings**:
+    - Modify the `Documents::Base` module in the `app/classes/documents/base.rb` file to include the new document settings.

+6. **Generate the Configuration File**:
+    - Run the following rake task to generate the new document configuration file:
+      ```bash
+      rake generate:ruby_config
+      ```
+    - This will create the configuration file in the `app/classes/documents` folder.

 ## License

 TBD